pairshaped/curlingio-docs/docs/club-management/leagues.md

 ### Team contact name, phone, and email

 You can ask registrants to enter a contact name, phone number, and email address for their team.
-If you are already requiring curler profiles then you probably don't need this since you will have the profile as your contact.
+If you are already requiring profiles then you probably don't need this since you will have the profile as your contact.
-This is used mostly in competitions when you are taking team registrations instead of individuals with curler profiles.
+This is used mostly in competitions when you are taking team registrations instead of individuals with profiles.
 This information will be copied over to the team if you use our team recommendation engine.